 Interestingly, the announcement also goes on to make clear that the off-payroll review will look to ensure those who are self-employed are not impacted by the changes.
 It goes one step further by also announcing a separate review to support the self-employed.
 This will look at improving access to finance and credit, making the tax system easier to navigate and examining how better broadband can boost homeworking.
 This will be welcome news and is perhaps an attempt to gain back trust of those aggrieved by Phillip Hammond’s attempt to increase national insurance for the self-employed.

 The Government will be holding a series of roundtable discussions with stakeholders to allow them to voice their concerns.
 PKF Francis Clark will be looking to attend these events and would be happy to hear from clients who have concerns with the proposed changes and would like these to be voiced on their behalf.

 On a final note, with three months to go until the implementation of the changes and the very strong indication that there will not be a delay to implementation, businesses should be considering how the changes will impact their business.
-PKF Francis Clark’s dedicated employer solutions team are able to support you as you consider the impact of the changes and Scott Campbell and Steve Ashworth who head up our off-payroll team would be happy to speak to you.
+PKF Francis Clark’s dedicated employer solutions team are able to support you as you consider the impact of the changes and Steve Ashworth who heads up our off-payroll team would be happy to speak to you.

 This is the second in our series of pre-Budget articles on what we expect to see on 11 March.
 Alongside our usual budget day commentary, we will shortly be announcing details of a number of budget events (being held on 12 March across the region).
 For more information, please keep and eye on our events page or contact [email protected].